seeusman1/Thesis-rvex-rewrite/README.md

 at ~10MHz.
 To simulate a program, do the following.

     $ cd platform/simrvex
-    # source Modelsim environment script
-    # source Xilinx ISE 14.7 environment script
     $ make sim-<test program name>

-There is also a command that batch runs a number of test programs:
+There is also a command that batch runs a number of test programs at once to check if they run correctly:

     $ make simtestall